jahidhasanlinix/jahidhasanlinix.github.io/_pages/about.md

   - /about.html
 ---

-I am a third-year Ph.D. student at the [Department of Computer Science](https://www.cs.iastate.edu/), along with my concurrent Master's degree in Entrepreneurship at [Iowa State University](https://www.iastate.edu/).
+I am a Ph.D. student at the [Department of Computer Science](https://www.cs.iastate.edu/), along with my concurrent Master's degree in Entrepreneurship at [Iowa State University](https://www.iastate.edu/).
 I completed my M.Eng. in Information and Communication Engineering in 2020 from [Nanjing University of Posts and Telecommunications](https://www.njupt.edu.cn/), China, where I was fortunate to work with Dr. Xu Minghai.
 2017, I received my B.S. in Electrical and Electronic Engineering at the [Atish Dipankar University of Science and Technology](https://www.adust.edu.bd/), Bangladesh.

 I am currently conducting Ph.D. research that involves leveraging machine learning and deep learning algorithms to advance microfluidic cell and biomedical research under the guidance of Dr. Nicole Hashemi at the [Hashemi Lab](https://web.me.iastate.edu/hashemi/).
 Concurrently, I am pursuing my Master's thesis with [Dr. Zhang Wensheng](https://www.cs.iastate.edu/wzhang), focusing on Oblivious RAM construction for securing data access patterns in cloud storage systems.